xterm-x11/docs/docs/copy-paste.md

                that handle only one of these mechanisms.
 The default is "false", which tells it to use PRIMARY.
 [Source](https://invisible-island.net/xterm/manpage/xterm.html)

+## Keyboard shortcuts

+The default keyboard shortcut to pasting from CLIPBOARD and PRIMARY into an XTerm window is to press **Shift+Insert**.

+**NOTE** **Shift+Insert** is the default regardless of whether you set `XTerm.vt100.selectToClipboard: to `false` or to `true`.

-**NOTE**: You can combine the `XTerm.vt100.selectToClipboard:` resource with the translations for setting custom keyboard shortcuts:
+You can combine the `XTerm.vt100.selectToClipboard:` resource with the translations for setting custom keyboard shortcuts:
 ```
 xterm*VT100*translations: #override \n\
    Ctrl Shift <Key>C:  copy-selection(SELECT) \n\